Student Groups & Getting Involved

 4. Demonstrate your ability to succeed in different contexts (courses, clubs, work, etc.)

 While employers care about your academic strengths, they know that the workplace is a different environment from the classroom.
-Being able to point to experience and successes in different contexts, including student clubs and organizations, demonstrates the transferability of your skills.
+Being able to point to experience and successes in different contexts, including student groups, demonstrates the transferability of your skills.
 It also shows employers that you have strong time management skills and can manage multiple projects or priorities at once.

 5. Student clubs and organizations build your professional network